At a glance

 Turmeric tea is a versatile drink that can be made with turmeric tea bags, turmeric powder, or freshly grated turmeric roots.

-Try mixing turmeric with ginger, cinnamon, nutmeg, coriander, cumin, anise, chamomile and mint.
+Turmeric tea is often combined with ginger, cinnamon, nutmeg, coriander, cumin, anise, chamomile, and mint.
 These herbs and spices can further boost your immunity and provide additional health benefits.

-Alternatively, you can add turmeric and coconut milk to green or black tea to create a unique blend of flavors.
+Alternatively, you can mix turmeric and coconut milk into green or black tea to create a richer, more flavorful blend.

-Curcumin is poorly absorbed, and adding a pinch of freshly ground black pepper to turmeric tea can help boost its intestinal absorption.
+Curcumin is poorly absorbed, and adding a pinch of freshly ground black pepper to turmeric tea can help increase its bioavailability and intestinal absorption.

 Black pepper contains piperine, a nutritional bioenhancer that promotes the absorption of certain nutrients, including curcumin.